Cerberus0013/Portfolio-Brian-Breedlove/README.md

 ## Summary

 This is a portfolio built from scratch in order to exhibit my HTML and CSS skills.
-Also as an on going website to show off my skills as I learne and grow through this bootcamp.
+Also as an on going website to show off my skills as I learn and grow through this bootcamp.

+this is currently a WIP, The ones with dates are finished ones, while the ones without are just placeholders

 ## HTML